-- Anyone with a Facebook account who purchased a movie ticket online from AMC Theatres, Harkins Theatres or Bow Tie Cinemas.
+Anyone with a Facebook account who purchased a movie ticket online from Harkins Theatres and is not a Harkins Awards member.

-- Attorneys are investigating whether the movie theater chains have violated a federal privacy law by secretly sharing online ticket buyers’ personal information with Meta, the owner of Facebook.
+Attorneys are investigating whether certain movie theater chains have violated a federal privacy law by secretly sharing online ticket buyers’ personal information with Meta, the owner of Facebook.
 If so, it’s possible that class action lawsuits could be filed on behalf of consumers.

-- If you’re a Facebook user who purchased a movie ticket on AMCTheatres.com, Harkins.com or BTMCinemas.com, fill out the form on this page to find out how you can help the investigation.
+If you’re a Facebook user who purchased a movie ticket on Harkins.com and you're not a Harkins Awards member, fill out the form on this page to find out how you can help the investigation.

-Attorneys working with ClassAction.org want to hear from anyone with a Facebook account who purchased movie tickets online from AMC Theatres, Harkins Theatres or Bow Tie Cinemas.
+Attorneys working with ClassAction.org want to hear from anyone with a Facebook account who purchased movie tickets online from Harkins Theatres and is not a Harkins Awards member.

-They’re investigating whether the movie theater chains violated a federal privacy law by using website tracking tools to collect and disclose online ticket buyers’ personal information to Meta without their consent.
+They’re investigating whether certain movie theater chains violated a federal privacy law by using website tracking tools to collect and disclose online ticket buyers’ personal information to Meta without their consent.

-Specifically, the attorneys are looking into whether AMCTheatres.com, Harkins.com and BTMCinemas.com are recording and sharing certain information – including the name of the movie, the name and location of the theater where the movie is playing, and the user’s Facebook ID, which can be used to match this data to their Facebook profile – when consumers use the sites to purchase movie tickets.
+Specifically, the attorneys are looking into whether Harkins.com is recording and sharing certain information – including the name of the movie, the name and location of the theater where the movie is playing, and the user’s Facebook ID, which can be used to match this data to their Facebook profile – when consumers use the site to purchase movie tickets.

-The attorneys now need to hear from more online ticket buyers as they work to determine whether class action lawsuits can be filed for potential privacy violations.
+The attorneys now need to hear from more online ticket buyers as they work to determine whether a class action lawsuit can be filed for potential privacy violations.